 Their speciality was corporate crime, and aiding Judd in his quest to resolve crimes that could prove embarrassing to their high-flying victims was his partner and best friend, Chris Didion (played by Rick Worthy), who served as Judd’s (occasional) conscience.
 He’s black, and gay, and tougher than he looks, despite the fact he’s still recovering from a nervous breakdown.
 Suffice it to say he owes Judd big-time.

 But it’s not a two-man show–Judd and Rick have a slew of employees on hand.
 There’s Judd’s strait-laced, over-educated secretary Meg Bardo; slick shyster Leslie Town who dishes out the legal advice, and investigators Nora Gage, who excels at undercover work, and corner-cutting Jeff McCann.
 Who’s having an affair with the firm’s tech whiz Trish Agermeyer.
 Whose husband is also an investigator.
 And so it goes…

 The entire staff were a rainbow coalition of attractiveness, all occasionally operating on the fringes of the law, to obtain the necessary outcome.
 Adding to all the promised fun was the fact that most of the staff have their own personal and professional agendas and motivations.
-Including, it seems, a mole who’s actually working for Clay Burgess (Gregg Henry), who’s planning a hostile take over of Judd Risk Management.
+Including, it seems, a mole who’s actually working for Clay Burgess (Gregg Henry), who’s behind the hostile take over of the impressive looking but financially strapped agency.